*Frequently asked questions*

 I think it is helpful to realise that there is a faith without which we cannot please God (He.11:6), and another type of faith which God gives only to some (1Co.12:9).
 Some theologians explain this as one being a fruit of the Spirit (Ga.5:22KJV) and the other being a gift of the Spirit.
 So it may be that God has not given you such a gift of faith for healing or miracles which He has given to others.
 But if you have the faith that trusts in Him you will be pleasing to Him.
 In practice it is also seen that even those who don't have a regular gift of faith for healing, miracles, etc., may receive such faith on certain occasions for a specific result.

-Of course, we cannot have real faith for things that are contrary to what is written in God's word.
+Of course, we cannot have faith for things that are contrary to what is written in God's word.
 If we are thinking of doing something unrighteous or in disobedience to commandments and instructions given in the Bible, we must not think that God has given us faith for that.
-But if we are thinking of something which is generally in line with the Bible but not specifically mentioned there, we can receive faith as we pray about it and the Holy Spirit gives us an assurance.
+But if we are thinking of something which is generally in line with the Bible but not specifically mentioned there, we can pray for it by faith in God, and if God speaks to us, we can have an assurance also.

 The Bible doesn't really say that salvation is by works.
 Salvation is by grace through faith (Ep.2:8).
 It is a gift of God which we receive by faith.
 (See FAQ on salvation).
 What you are probably referring to is in Jas.2:14-26.
 But what James is saying here is that a faith that does not result in works - good deeds - is not a real, living faith.